A New Era in Aesthetics: "Look Like Your Best Self, Not Someone Else"

-The year 2026 will be a year where exaggerated fillers and artificial-looking surgical results are completely abandoned; replaced by tissue quality, naturalness, and the preservation of one’s own characteristics.
-Here are the 4 most talked-about aesthetic trends of the coming year:
+2026 will be a year where exaggerated fillers and artificial-looking surgical results are completely abandoned; instead, tissue quality, naturalness, and the preservation of one's own characteristics will be protected.
+Here are the 4 aesthetic trends that will be talked about the most in the coming year:

-The concept of "Quiet Luxury" from the fashion world is now applicable in aesthetic surgery as well.
-Our patients no longer say "change my face completely"; they say "erase my tired expression, but let me still be me."
+The concept of "Quiet Luxury" from the fashion world now applies to aesthetic surgery.
+Our patients no longer say "completely change my face"; they say "erase my tired expression, but let me still be me."

-• Deep Plane Facelift: Surgeries that do not just stretch the skin but reposition the underlying muscle tissue to its anatomical place will continue to be the gold standard in 2026.
+- Deep Plane Facelift: Surgeries that do not just stretch the skin but move the underlying muscle tissue to its anatomical position will continue to be the gold standard in 2026.

-• Micro Touches: Instead of swollen cheeks, the goal is to achieve a tighter and more vibrant surface by triggering the skin's collagen production with biostimulators (smart fillers).
+- Micro Touches: Instead of swollen cheeks, the goal is to trigger the skin's collagen production with biostimulators (smart fillers) to achieve a tighter and more vibrant surface.

 2. Hybrid Breast Aesthetics (Composite Approach)

-In breast aesthetics (augmentation or revision), instead of relying on a single method, "hybrid" methods will be at the forefront in 2026.
+In breast aesthetics (augmentation or reconstruction), "hybrid" methods are at the forefront in 2026 instead of sticking to a single method.

-• Prosthesis + Fat Injection: Instead of using only implants, techniques where the implant is covered with the person's own fat (Composite Breast Augmentation) provide a much more natural transition and softness.
-This method is an excellent option to prevent the "artificial ball" look, especially in patients with thin tissue.
+- Prosthesis + Fat Injection: Instead of using only implants, techniques where the implant is covered with the person's own fat (Composite Breast Augmentation) provide a much more natural transition and softness.
+This method is an excellent option to prevent an "artificial ball" appearance, especially in thin-tissued patients.

 3. "Body Contouring" After Rapid Weight Loss

-In recent years, a large group of patients has emerged who have lost weight rapidly after using popular weight loss injections (GLP-1 agonists) and bariatric surgery.
-However, this rapid weight loss brought with it skin sagging, referred to as "Ozempic Body."
+In recent years, a large group of patients has emerged who lost weight rapidly after popular slimming injections (GLP-1 agonists) and obesity surgery.
+However, this rapid weight loss brought along skin sagging, referred to as the "Ozempic Body."

-One of the areas where we expect the highest increase in 2026 is combinations of Arm Lift (Brachioplasty), Thigh Lift, and 360-Degree Tummy Tuck (Belt Lipectomy).
-Recovering sagging skin is seen as the ultimate reward of the weight loss process.
+One of the areas where we expect the most increase in 2026 is combinations of Arm Lift (Brachioplasty), Thigh Lift, and 360-Degree Tummy Tuck (Belt Lipectomy).
+Tightening the sagging skin is seen as the ultimate reward of the weight loss process.

 4. Regenerative Medicine: Stem Cells and Exosomes

-Aesthetic surgery is no longer just about "cutting and sewing," but about "renewing" the tissue.
+Aesthetic surgery is no longer just about "cutting and sewing," it is built on "renewing" the tissue.

-• Nanofat injections and stem cell treatments applied during surgeries accelerate the healing process while restoring the skin's radiance over the years.
-Especially in under-eye circles and fine wrinkles, these biological supports added to surgery will be indispensable in 2026.
+- Nanofat injections and stem cell treatments applied during surgeries accelerate the healing process while restoring the skin's radiance over the years.
+Especially for under-eye bruises and fine wrinkles, these biological supports added to surgery will be indispensable in 2026.

 As we enter 2026, the best investment you can make for yourself is to draw a roadmap with an experienced plastic surgeon who evaluates you as a whole and has high respect for tissue.